Call centre conformance can best be described as the total amount of time an agent was scheduled to work versus the time

 So which one should you use?

 As you can now tell (I hope), both conformance and adherence are important metrics to use!

 If you have scheduled staff to be on the phones at a certain time, it’s important that is when they are logged (not earlier or later).

 Of course, life happens.

 Buses run late, calls run over break times etc.

 So conformance in a contact centre quite simply provides you with the data ensuring your contact centre agents are working their total rostered time.

-- Read: Learn more about Adherence (that often gets confused with conformance).
+- Read: Learn more about Adherence ( often confused with conformance).

 - Read: Discover other metrics used to measure a call centre agents performance >